 Many export managers are under a lot of pressure right now.
 They are used to being on the road and meeting face-to-face with customers.
 There is a concern about what’s coming next.
 It’s important to develop a strategy now for when restrictions are lifted so you can best evaluate where you will be able to achieve a return on investment.

 As you develop that strategy here are a few questions you should be asking:

 - How is my industry currently impacted?
 What is the future outlook?

 - How are my existing clients and partners doing?
 How can I assist them?

 - What relevant intelligence and advice can I get from the government, industry experts?

 Strong market knowledge and responsible planning are key right now.
-Use the questions to help you formulate a plan moving forward.

 Consider the Major Challenges Australia/New Zealand are Experiencing